Richard Bong: United States Army Air Forces

 Bong's ability as a fighter pilot was recognized while he was training in northern California.
 He was commissioned a second lieutenant and awarded his pilot wings on January 19, 1942.
 His first assignment was as an instructor (gunnery) pilot at Luke Field, Arizona, from January to May 1942.
 His first operational assignment was on May 6 to the 49th Fighter Squadron (FS), 14th Fighter Group at Hamilton Field, California, where he learned to fly the twin-engine Lockheed P-38 Lightning.

 On June 12, 1942, Bong flew very low ("buzzed") over a house in nearby San Anselmo, the home of a pilot who had just been married.
 He was cited and temporarily grounded for breaking flying rules, along with three other P-38 pilots who had looped around the Golden Gate Bridge on the same day.
 For looping the Golden Gate Bridge, flying at a low level down Market Street in San Francisco, and blowing the clothes off of an Oakland woman's clothesline, Bong was reprimanded by General George C. Kenney, commanding officer of the Fourth Air Force, who told him, "If you didn't want to fly down Market Street, I wouldn't have you in my Air Force, but you are not to do it any more and I mean what I say."
 Kenney later wrote, "We needed kids like this lad."
+He also was made to do that woman's laundry or any other chore.

 In all subsequent accounts, Bong denied flying under the Golden Gate Bridge.
 Nevertheless, Bong was still grounded when the rest of his group was sent without him to England in July 1942.
 Bong then transferred to another Hamilton Field unit, 84th Fighter Squadron of the 78th Fighter Group.
 From there, Bong was sent to the Southwest Pacific Area.